losinggeneration/openshift-lapis-cartridge/README.md

 The repo nginx.conf is actually seen in your repository as <code>nginx.conf.erb</code> so environment variables can be used in the config.
 Every time the server starts it first processes <code>nginx.conf.erb</code>.

+The default template assumes your application is app.moon.
+The .openshift/action_hooks/build will use $MOONC to build app.moon upon push for deployments.

-A <code>public/</code> folder is included where static content is served by default.
+A <code>static/</code> folder is included where static content is served by default.
 However, as can be seen in the <code>nginx.conf.erb</code> file it is entirely configurable and only exists as a form of documentation.